 - You can change your mind and stop the process at any time, including at the time medical assistance in dying is going to be provided. - If it is found that you meet the eligibility criteria, and you wish to proceed, you and your practitioner can determine your preferred timeline.
 You do not need to proceed right away. - When deciding when to proceed, it is important to consider your ability to provide consent and make informed decisions.
-At the time medical assistance in dying is provided, you must be able to provide clear and informed consent.

-Q. Is there a reflection period?
+Q. Is there a waiting period?